p-jura/favorite_places_app/README.md

 # favorite_places

 An application made to save users favorite/importent places.
-Data is kept on the device using sqflite, additionaly user cant take a picture of favorite place and position using google maps.
+Data is kept on the device using sqflite, additionaly user can take a picture of favorite place and position using google maps.

 ## Screenshots